n4whp/n4whp-psk/README.md

     Mono Channel: Ensure the recording is in mono for simplicity and compatibility with the demodulation process.

 By adhering to these specifications, users can effectively receive and decode signals transmitted using the N4WHP-PSK mode.

+# TO-DO LIST

+- Fix 21 character limit issue (Data currupts of 21 Characters)
+- Make a GUI based on QT
+- Add radio connection, with a bias to work with only the DigiRig and other sound card like devices.